Ambuj-K/graph_load/README.md

 Fill in the password for the client object

-Run the script from cmd in the script path as python <scriptname>
+Run the script from cmd in the script path as

+python process_files_gremlin.py

 Requirements: